confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 **Status**: In Discussion |
 **Discussion**: TBD

-**tl;dr:** Tables in SQL have `PRIMARY KEY`s.
-In ksqlDB, Tables, like Streams currently have only `KEY` columns, i.e. columns that come from the Kafka message key.
-We should introduce `PRIMARY KEY` syntax for tables as this is standard SQL syntax and will help highlight the difference in semantics for a table's primary key vs a stream's key column.
+**tl;dr:** In ksqlDB, Tables and Streams currently use the `KEY` keyword to identify columns that come from the Kafka message key, rather than the value.
+We propose introducing a syntax only change to use `PRIMARY KEY` for tables, rather than `KEY`, as this: is standard SQL syntax; the table's `KEY` column _is a already_ its primary key; and the change will help highlight the difference in semantics between stream and table keys.

 ## Background